Sessions warns IG report on Clinton email case could lead to more firings

 IG REPORT TO BE RELEASED: WHO'S IN THE CROSSHAIRS?

-“I think it will be a lengthy report and a careful report,” Sessions said, adding that it he thinks it will “help us better fix any problems that we have a reassure the American people that some of the concerns that have been raised are not true.”
+“I think it will be a lengthy report and a careful report,” Sessions said, adding that he thinks it will “help us better fix any problems that we have and reassure the American people that some of the concerns that have been raised are not true.”

 The report is expected to look at, among other things, whether “certain underlying investigative decisions were based on improper considerations.”